-Along the history, we have always lived in groups and have continuously invented new ways of collaborating within and along groups.
+Along the history, we have always lived in groups and have continuously invented new ways of working together within and along groups.
 In this way, we achieved extraordinary advances.
-None of these advances could have been possible without our collaboration capabilities.
+None of these advances could have been possible without our capabilities to work together.
+Today, groups are still core building blocks of every organization and their performance directly contributes to the performance of the organizations.

 Group, Team, Effective Team